civilservicelgbt/civilservicelgbt.github.io/_publications/2022-10-26-business-plan.md

     date: 2022-06-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
     complete: false

-- objective: "Allies"	# Name of objective
-  description: "Create a programme of work to engage allies across the Civil Service."
-  complete: false
-  milestones:
-  - milestone: "Recruit a lead vice-chair for this work"
-    date: 2022-07-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
-  - milestone: "Conduct a survey and series of workshops to understand what LGBT+ people need from allies"
-    date: 2022-07-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
-  - milestone: "Publish the findings of the survey and workshops"
-    date: 2022-09-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
-  - milestone: "Recruit a team of volunteers to develop the resources and activities for ally engagement"
-    date: 2022-09-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
-  - milestone: "Begin delivering the new ally engagement programme"
-    date: 2022-09-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
-    complete: false

 ###########
 ## PRIDE ##
 ###########
 - objective: "Pride"	# Name of objective
   description: "Plan and deliver Pride activities across the UK and online."
   complete: false
-  team:
-  - name: "Marc Fitchett"
-  - name: "Jordan Ledger"
-  - name: "Eamon Evans"
   milestones:
   - milestone: "Recruit a lead vice-chair for this work"
     date: 2021-10-30T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone